The Super Deluxe Edition includes:

 Johnny Hall enjoys Japanese food and making movies.
 His screen credits include the spontaneously shot DRINKO series, and a collection of weird and wonderful shorts that have screened in both local and international festivals.
+Recently, he created a series of anti-cell phone PSAs for The Lyric Theatre in Blacksburg, VA (where he lives with his lovely wife).
 GHOST SHARK 2 is his feature debut as an actor and director.

 As a co-founder of Hybrid Motion Pictures, Alastair has produced and directed short films, music videos and internet virals.
 He is also known as a fast and talented online editor with an up-to-date knowledge of technical workflow and a strong creative eye.
 Having spent stints with well known New Zealand film industry power-houses Weta Digital, Eyeworks Touchdown, The Gibson Group and Images&Sound, Alastair has worked on everything from feature films to TV drama, documentaries, reality programming and commercials.

 Mad Fox Films in association with Hybrid Motion Pictures presents a film by Andrew Todd & Johnny Hall "Ghost Shark 2: Urban Jaws" Starring Campbell Cooley Johnny Hall Steve Austin Kathleen Burns Roberto Nascimento with Isabella Burt Juliette Danielle David Farrier Stig Eldred Original music by Andrew Todd Art director Jasmine Rogers-Scott Make up artist Kirsten Taiapa Director of photography Andrew Todd Edited by Andrew Todd Johnny Hall Story by Andrew Todd Johnny Hall Abby Walker Line producer Alastair Tye Samson Produced by Andrew Todd Johnny Hall Written and directed by Andrew Todd Johnny Hall